mattferris/LiveEdit/README.md

 Available for `div` elements.
 When clicked, the `div` is set to `contentEditable="true"`.
 When focus is lost, the contents of the `div` is sent to the server.

+### send

+Used to simply send the data contained within the element to the server when clicked.

+    <a href="#" data-type="send" data-post-format="json" data-foo="bar">Send it</a>

+The above example would send the following json request to the server.

+    {"type": "send", "postFormat": "json", "foo": "bar"}

 ### Custom types

 Custom types can be defined through the `customTypes` key.
 The name of the key is the name of the type and the value must be a function.
 This function is passed two arguments: `obj` which is the jQuery wrapped object matched by the selector pattern (`#foo` in this case); `eventFn` which is the event handler that should be bound to the `LiveEdit` event on `obj` (and is bound by default).
 The function must return a second function to be used as the click event on `obj`.